How To Rebuild My Credit: 25 Proven Tips

 4. Avoid Closing Old Accounts

-Close newer or inactive accounts only if necessary.
-Use older accounts occasionally for small purchases to ensure they stay active and positively contribute to your credit profile.
+Only close newer or inactive accounts if necessary.
+Using older credit cards occasionally for small purchases and paying the balance in full can help keep the accounts active and continue contributing to your credit profile.

 Key Points